Competition Among Students

 - In subject areas - Competition can also exist in particular subject areas so that even the top three performers overall may recognize that in a specific subject area, there is a particular student whom no one can touch.
-Efforts will be made to beat him/her and this student who experiences profound gratification for being best in his/her area and for beating the top three, will do all in his/her power to hold on to the position.
+Efforts will be made to beat him/her and this student who experiences profound gratification for being the best in his/her area and for beating the top three will do all in his/her power to hold on to the position.

 Competition Defeats Complacency

 Competition is good in the sense that it discourages complacency and raises students’ consciousness of the value of good grades.
 As a result, the keener the competition, the higher the output among students.
 This is manifested not only in high individual averages but in overall high-class averages.
 It is, therefore, a very effective tool to keep your high achievers achieving.

 Education and Learning Articles

 - Streaming in Schools: The Benefits of Grouping Students by Ability

 Streaming refers to the grouping of students by ability.
 The objective is to allow like students to move ahead at a pace which matches their abilities.
 I am a strong advocate for streaming.